 First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

-Apple In-Ear Headphones
+Bose Pty Ltd In-Ear Headphones

 - Sensationally powerful bass, comfortable to wear, good overall sound quality